dtccx/Mapreduce/README.md

-Please see the instructions for the labs [here](http://news.cs.nyu.edu/~jinyang/fa16-ds/labs/).
+Labs for the Distributed Systems course at NYU Tandon School of Engineering.

+Credits:
+- Jinyang Li @ NYU.